gookit/validate/README.md

 import "github.com/gookit/validate/locales/zhcn"

 // for all Validation.
-// NOTICE: must be register before on validate.New() zhcn.RegisterGlobal()
+// NOTICE: must be registered before on validate.New(), it only need call at once. zhcn.RegisterGlobal()

+// ... ...

 v := validate.New()